alibaba/pipcook/docs/contributing/guide-to-collaborator.md

 ### Testing and CI

-All fixes must have a test case which demonstrates the defect.
+All fixes must have a test case that demonstrates the defect.
 The test should fail before the change, and pass after the change.

 All pull requests must pass continuous integration tests.
 Code changes must pass on GitHub Actions.